shapeblue/hackerbook/2-dev.md

 Build tips:

+-  In case the build fails on Ubuntu 22.04, please make sure there is correct alias for python

+    $ sudo apt install python-is-python3

+    or create an alias.
+Place this into ~/.bashrc or ~/.zshrc  file:

+    $ alias python=python3

 - For an iterative styled development and code building, you may use the mvn `-pl` or `--projects` flag to which you can pass comma separate list of maven projects or paths you've changed and the `client` (which builds a fatjar based